aistairc/mf-api/README.md

 docker run -p 8085:8085 -p 25432:5432 -d --name mf-api-server ghcr.io/taehoonk/mf-api-server:1.1 docker exec mf-api-server ./run.sh
 ```
-* The first command is to download the latest image of MF-API Server.
+* The first command is to download the latest image of the MF-API Server.
 * The second command executes this binary image of PostgreSQL, PostGIS, and MobilityDB with the TCP port **5432** in the container mapped to port **25432** on the Docker host (user = pw = _docker_, db = _mobilitydb_), and the TCP port **8085** in the container mapped to port **8085** on the Docker host for the MF-API Server.
-* The third command executes MF-API Server.
+* The third command executes the MF-API Server.

 And then you can connect to the homepage with the below URL:
 ```djangourlpath